likai1993/Commands/README.md

-## Here are some great useful shell commands to conduct the statistic analysis.
+## Here are some great useful commands to conduct the statistic analysis.
 ### 1. Process lines of a file in batch and apply mathematical computation.
 #### 1.1 Accumuate by a column($1 represents the first column).
 ```bash